CLTYokuo/hello-world/README.md

-# hello-world
+#WhenIm50

-I opened this on Saturday and just saw the group requirement today.
-I have been sick all week and tested positive for COVID-19 on Wednesday, so I was not able to attend classes this week.
-If you would like me to find a group, I can email someone from a smaller group.
-Either way, this project will be submitted with the other requirements that you asked for.
+At the current moment, our project simply takes in the name and age of the user and prints out their name and how many years until they turn 50.
+The project is quite simple but is definitely useful if you want to know how close you are to the big 5 0.

-The code will take in your name and age subtract your age from 50, and print out how many years you will be 50.
+For people looking to help add the project, we are looking to expand the ages you can check and other things you can do with what the program asks.
+Users can access WhenIm50.ipynb to see the code and look at what changes they would like to make.

-Ryan Farrar- I am one of the people He emailed and will work on the license and code of conduct.
-I chose the code of conduct that I did because it covered all of the main issues I would want to be covered.
-(Harassment, basic standards) I chose the license because I want the code to be able to be used by anyone with very few limitations.
+However with any changes please follow our code of conduct or you can no longer contribute to the project.